 The examination boards have helpful teaching resources for each subject, looking at AQA for example:

-The teaching resources include a transition guide for Biology, Chemistry and Physics, these guides include mathematical activities for students to complete.
+The teaching resources include a transition guide for Biology (Biology answers), Chemistry (Chemistry answers) and Physics (Physics answers) These guides include mathematical activities for students to complete.

 Maths Skills Briefings for A Level Science